-Your uninvited guests are quite happy to stay with you as their host.
-The longer you let them stay, the more territory they’ll assume.
-The longer they stay, the bigger the mess they’ll make.
-That means more of your organ systems could be affected.
+Your uninvited guests are quite happy for you to host their sit-in long term.
+The longer you let them stay, the more territory they’ll claim.
+The longer they hang out, the bigger the mess they’ll make.
+That means more of your cells, tissues, and organ systems could be affected.

-If you’ve reached a standstill in evicting parasites, try the Mimosa Pudica Seed Challenge any time.
-Or, take advantage of parasites’ increased activity during the full moon and complete the Full Moon Challenge.
+If you’ve reached a standstill in evicting parasites, take advantage of parasites’ increased activity during the full moon and complete the Full Moon Challenge.
+Or, try the Mimosa Pudica Seed Challenge at any time.

 Which challenge seems right for you?